 Healthy Sexuality is comprised of two services, which include Healthy Sexuality Groups and Healthy Sexuality Individual therapy.

-Healthy Sexuality Group is an eight-week program that is educational in nature and is designed for youths ages 12 to 18 who have demonstrated inappropriate sexual behavior that warranted attention from community members or the court.
-Some of the participants in the program have been court-ordered but that is not a requirement for program participation.
-Topics discussed in this program include developing and maintaining healthy relationships, communication skills, boundaries, sexual education, talking consent law and victim impact.
+Healthy sexuality group is an eight-week program that is educational in nature and is designed for youths ages 12 to 18 who have demonstrated inappropriate sexual behavior that warranted attention from community members (i.e. family, mental health providers, school) or Stark County Family Court.
+Some of the youth in the program have been court-ordered as part of a Diversion Program, but that is not a precursor to program participation.
+The topics discussed in this program include developing and maintaining healthy relationships, communication skills, boundaries, sexual education, laws of consent, human trafficking, effects of pornography, and victim impact.

 Dr. Seandra Walker